SidiAbdullah/SidiAbdullah/README.md

 ---

-## ⭐ Closing
+## ⭐ Philosophy

-> “Good code is not just working code — it's scalable, readable, and maintainable.”
+> “I focus on understanding how systems work, not just how to make them work.”

 ---